 The Long Version

 Even as a kid, I wanted to be an entrepreneur.
-In my 20s, I joined a company that did promotions for local businesses.
-After a few years, I started a company doing similar work.
-My partners and I moved the business to California.
-After struggling for a few years in a much different business climate, we closed it.
+In my 20s, I joined a company that did promotions for local businesses, and after a few years, I started a company doing similar work.
+My partners and I moved the business to California from Illinois.
+After struggling for a few years in a much different business climate, we closed it to explore new options.

-After the internet had killed off trade magazines, including mine, in the early 2000s, and the aftermath of the 9/11 attacks helped finish off its trade division.
+After the internet crushed trade magazines, including mine, in the early 2000s, and the aftermath of the 9/11 attacks finished off its trade division.
 I took a few years off to decide what to do next with my life.
 My wife and I moved to Sedona, AZ.
 It’s one of the most beautiful places on earth.
-And, it has a rich art heritage and is home to many artists, mystics, misfits, and colorful people.
+It has a vibrant artistic heritage and is home to many artists, mystics, misfits, and colorful people.

-We soon decided to live in Sedona was not the same a visiting Sedona.
-To borrow from Edna Ferber, “There is no there there.”
-Like most resort towns, you come to realize you can’t eat the view.
+We soon decided to live in Sedona was not the same as visiting Sedona.
+As Edna Ferber said about Oakland, “There is no there there.”
+Like most resort towns, you learn fast that you can’t eat the view.
 There are no good-paying jobs.
 Investing in a startup is very dicey.
-And the scenery only hides the lack of big city amenities for so long.
+And the scenery only hides the lack of big-city amenities for so long.

-We decided to move down the hill and relocate to Phoenix.
+We decided to relocate to Phoenix.
 That was a great decision we’ve never looked back on.
 But, in the months before we left, I started advising some local artists on how to market their work.
 That led to a speaking engagement at the Sedona Visual Artists Coalition, which got the attention of the Education Director at the Sedona Arts Center.
 It is a premier destination for artists wishing to hone their skills.

-I was asked to put on a six-hour workshop on How to Get Your Work Published in the Print Market.
-When I was done I had an appetite to want to do more.
+At his request, I presented a six-hour workshop on How to Get Your Work Published in the Print Market.
+It gave me an appetite to do more.
 I found helping artists was something I enjoyed.
 I believe that my mother’s influence steered me in that way.
-She was an exceptional artist who due to life’s circumstances never had a chance to get her work sold.
+She was an exceptional artist who, due to life’s circumstances, never had a chance to get her work sold.

 The six-hour workshop left me with 90-pages of speaker notes.
 At first, I thought I would go on the road and keep giving the seminar.
 However, it quickly became evident that a book based on the material would reach many more thousands of artists than I ever could with a workshop.